NFT-com/analytics/graph/schema/schema.md

 ### NFTEdge

-NFTEdge contains the NFT data.
+NFTEdge contains the NFT data and the pagination cursor.

 <table>
 	<thead>